amjimenez/portfolio/README.md

 # portfolio
 Advanced CSS Challenge: Professional Portfolio
-This week's challenge focused on creating an online portfolio to showcase ourselves to potential employers.
-We applied our knowledge from the last two weeks of HTML, CSS, flexbox and media queries to complete this task.
+<p>This week's challenge focused on creating an online portfolio to showcase ourselves to potential employers.
+We applied our knowledge from the last two weeks of HTML, CSS, flexbox and media queries to complete this task.</p>

 <b>The user's story is as follows:</b>
 <p>AS AN employer